-Mission, Values and Operational Plan for the Hampshire Primary Care Trust 2007/08

-This document sets out the initial framework for delivering the mission of the Hampshire Primary Care Trust, which is to improve health and health care for the benefit of patients and the public in Hampshire.

-Objectives, Improving the health and wellbeing of the people of Hampshire Targets & Commissioning a comprehensive range of high quality, efficient and effective services across all service sectors Indicators Ensuring the delivery of high quality, responsive, effective and effective care
+Mission, Values and Operational Plan for the Hampshire Primary Care Trust 2007/08 This document sets out the initial framework for delivering the mission of the Hampshire Primary Care Trust, which is to improve health and health care for the benefit of patients and the public in Hampshire.
+Objectives, Targets & Indicators Improving the health and wellbeing of the people of Hampshire Commissioning a comprehensive range of high quality, efficient and effective services across all service sectors Ensuring the delivery of high quality, responsive, effective and effective care

-Winchester Con nmunity Safety Strategy 2005-2008 0,5 s specific local targets devised by the Government, and implemented locally through the Winchester Community ip.
+Winchester Community Safety Strategy 2005-2008

+The strategy sets specific local targets devised by the Government, and implemented locally through the Winchester Community Safety Partnership.
 The Partnership is working on behalf of the community to reduce crime and anti-social behavior.

-Objectives, Targets & Indicators Creating safe communities, reducing anti-social behavior and establishing a secure and enjoyable evening economy.
+Objectives, Creating safe communities, reducing anti-social behavior and establishing a secure and enjoyable evening Targets & economy.
 Meeting targets set by the Home Office.
+Indicators

-Winchester District Community Strategy Consultation Draft 2006
+Winchester District Community Strategy Consultation Draft 2006 --